 Shortly after completing that film, the White Power protest in Charlottesville led to an explosion of action against Confederate statues in the South.
 In August of 2017, we shot several intense protests and quickly shared them with people.
 A statue in Durham was removed and we filmed the aftermath.
 We also filmed a massive protest of a Confederate statue on the University of North Carolina campus.
 Both of these short films were deeply immersive.
 We didn’t follow characters, and we didn’t try to explain what was going on.
 Instead, we wanted to create a sense of experiencing the protest and the debate first-hand.

 After shooting those pieces we thought about making a larger documentary about the issue.
 We went and filmed for a bit as protesters staged a sit in at the statue a week or so after the initial conflict.
 A few months later we filmed another protest after it was revealed that UNC police were using undercover officers to gather intelligence.
-Ultimately we decided that it wasn’t our story to tell.
-We found out that a UNC class was making a collaborative documentary and we gave all of the footage we’d recorded up to that time to use.
+Ultimately we decided that it wasn’t our story to tell. (edit- I want to clarify that an immersive documentary made about the students that focused on them as characters- was not our story to tell.
+However, we were very comfortable documenting the active protests in the manner that we had been doing for many years) We found out that a UNC class was making a collaborative documentary and we gave them all of the footage we’d recorded up to that time to use.
 A few months later we saw their film and they had only used a few moments of the footage.
 Their piece was largely built around their own stories.

 A year later, protest once again erupted on the UNC campus, and we filmed as protesters tore down the statue by hand.
 We rushed home and made a piece called “Silenced Sam” the was seen widely the following day because the local independent weekly shared it.
 We kept filming a week later when two pro-statue rallies in a row developed into increasingly violent protest.
 We once again quickly made pieces and shared them.
 The statue was down but the debate would continue.
 There would not be any clear and immediate resolution.

 When we realized that we had a number of pieces that told a larger narrative we began to weave them together as we had done with “Working In Protest”.
-We started to consider developing some characters to bring people into the story – but ultimately decided that the theme that ran through the work was more about the meaning of the commons than it was the details of this particular story.
-The country has become so divided that it seemed as if there was no room whatsoever for debate.
-The public space that was meant to be used for discussion and resolution had become a flashpoint of conflict.
-We also considered filming at some the trials of arrested protesters, but that too felt outside of the common space.
-Having seen the students film, it was clear that they were telling that story, so we focused on keeping focused on the very immersive work we had been doing.
+We started to consider developing some characters to bring people into the story – but ultimately decided that the theme that ran through the work was more about the meaning of the commons than it was the details of this particular story so we focused on the actions that took place rather than the individuals.
+The country has become so divided that it seemed as if there was no room whatsoever for discussion.
+The public space that had become a flashpoint of conflict.
+We also considered filming at some of the trials of arrested protesters, but that too felt outside of the common space.
+Having seen the students film, it was clear that they were telling that story that provided all of the much needed context, so we focused on keeping focused on the very immersive work we had been doing.

 In 1994 when we made a film about the music scene, it was a story about something we were a part of.
 In this case, while we certainly identify with goals of those protesting the Confederate monuments, we are not a part of the protests.
 We are also not a part of the “media.”
 We are stateless.
 This has created some difficulty, as there is so much paranoia and tension that the protesters see us as outsiders because we are not clearly on their side.
 This reality further shapes our decision to stay on the outside of the events.